AEW Battle of the Belts: Battle of the Belts XI

 Battle of the Belts XI took place on Saturday, July 27, 2024, at the Esports Stadium Arlington in Arlington, Texas.
 The show aired live at 10:00 p.m.
 ET on TNT immediately after the live broadcast of AEW's regular Saturday program, Collision.
 In the main event, Dustin Rhodes and The Von Erichs (Marshall Von Erich and Ross Von Erich) defeated The Undisputed Kingdom (Roderick Strong, Matt Taven, and Mike Bennett) to win the vacant ROH World Six-Man Tag Team Championship, which was the first time for the title to be contested at Battle of the Belts.
 On the undercard, CMLL Women's World Champion Willow Nightingale defeated Deonna Purrazzo in a Championship Eliminator match, while in the opening bout, AEW Women's World Champion "Timeless" Toni Storm defeated Taya Valkyrie, also in a Championship Eliminator; as a result of both Championship Eliminators, Purrazzo and Valkyrie could not challenge for those respective titles for as long as Nightingale and Storm held their respective championships.
-This was subsequently the first time that a CMLL title was featured at Battle of the Belts.
+This was subsequently the first and only time that a CMLL title was featured at Battle of the Belts.